conshea/conshea.github.io/index.md

 - Rudimentary Python

 # Miscellaneous
--Carpentry
--Renovations
+- Carpentry
+- Renovations

 ```

-For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).

 ### Projects

 Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/conshea/flashy-template/settings).
 The name of this theme is saved in the Jekyll `_config.yml` configuration file.

 ### Support or Contact
-Having questions or concerns?  [contact support](https://github.com/conshea) and I will respnd with answers if I can!.
+Having questions or concerns?
+[Contact Conor Shea](https://github.com/conshea) and I will respond with answers when I can!.